-The COVID-19 pandemic is currently impacting communities, education institutions, in addition to the global financial markets.
-This pandemic has resulted in social distancing, travel bans, governmental stay-at-home orders, and quarantines, and these may limit access to our facilities, students, suppliers, management, support staff and professional advisors.
-At this time, it is not possible to fully assess the future impact of the COVID-19 pandemic on the University's operations and capital requirements, but the aforementioned factors, among other things, may impact our operations, financial condition and demand for our services, as well as our overall ability to react timely and mitigate the impact of this event.
-Depending on its severity and longevity, the COVID-19 pandemic may have a material adverse effect on our operations.
+The COVID-19 pandemic had a significant impact on communities, education institutions, in addition to the global financial markets.
+This pandemic resulted in social distancing, travel bans, governmental stay-at-home orders and quarantines, and these at times limited access to our facilities, students, suppliers, management, support staff and professional advisors.
+At this time, it is not possible to fully assess the future impact of the COVID-19 pandemic on the University's operations and capital requirements, but the aforementioned factors, among other things, may impact our operations, financial condition and demand for our services, as well as our overall ability to react timely and mitigate the impact of this event and may have a material adverse effect on our operations.

-The COVID-19 pandemic had a financial impact to the operating results presented for the fiscal years ended June 30, 2022 and 2021.
+The COVID-19 pandemic had a financial impact to the operating results presented for the fiscal years ended June 30, 2023 and 2022.

-The University experienced lost revenue in the amount of approximately \$3,800,000 and \$2,030,000 for the fiscal years ended June 30, 2022 and 2021, respectively.
+The University experienced lost revenue in the amount of approximately \$3,800,000 for the fiscal years ended June 30, 2023 and 2022.
 The lost revenue included reductions in tuition, room and board, and bookstore revenue due to lower enrollment than expected; and included a reduction in conferencing revenue.

-The University also incurred additional operating expenses related to the pandemic of approximately \$294,000 and \$771,000 for fiscal years ended June 30, 2022 and 2021, respectively.
-These expenses include technology and training costs related to the transition of moving courses online, supplies related to safety measures and precautions put in place for campus, HVAC replacements, increased health services, and a variety of other expenses.
+The University also incurred additional operating expenses related to the pandemic of approximately \$32,500 and \$294,000 for fiscal years ended June 30, 2023 and 2022, respectively.
+These expenses include technology and training costs related to the transition of moving courses online, supplies related to safety measures and precautions put in place for campus, HVAC replacements, increased health services and a variety of other expenses.